Dank-del/MisakiChatbot/README.md

+> ⚠️ **NOTICE**

+> Intellivoid has discontinued the Lydia API service, hence this code is now useless.
 # About
 A fun telegram userbot written in python3 using [Intellivoid](https://github.com/intellivoid)'s Coffeehouse API.
 Originally written by [this person](https://t.me/TheRealPhoenix)!
 Reworked by t.me/dank_as_fuck (misaki@eagleunion.tk)